sagrub/climate-memory/README.md

 ![Hompage board](./assets/docs/ux/ux_features_homepage_board.png)

 The buttons directs the user to other webpage parts:
 - **"How to play"** navigates the user to the game instruction.
 The information is provided in the pop up window.
-In the window, there is also the button "Start game", which gives the user a possibility to start playing the game from there, see [How to play Modal](./assets/docs/ux/ux_features_homepage_popup_how_to_play.png).
+In the window, there is also the button "Start game", which gives the user the possibility to start playing the game from there, see [How to play Modal](./assets/docs/ux/ux_features_homepage_popup_how_to_play.png).
 - **"Start game"** navigates the user to the game board, which is located in a separeted page, see more Game Board Features Section.
 - **"Story behind"** navigates the user to the story behind the game.
 The story is provided in the pop up window, see [Story behind Modal](./assets/docs/ux/ux_features_homepage_popup_story_behind.png)
 - **"Contact me"** navigates the user to the contact form in the pop up window.
 The contact form includes buttons for sending and clearing the provided information, see [Contact me Page](./assets/docs/ux/ux_features_homepage_popup_contact_me.png)